ironkrendel/py_calc/README.md

-This is a very simple python calculator based on Tkinter library Calculator can calculate in right order of operations
+This is a very simple python calculator based on Tkinter library.
+Calculator can calculate in right order of operations

 Known bugs: